daxiaHuang/ImageWatch/README.md

 ﻿﻿## Project description ##

-By using this module, you can browse image (OpenCV Mat type) values at real-time, similar to the famous tool "ImageWatch".
-This module does not need to enter into any breakpoint at debug mode, and images can be viewed directly at real-time when the program is running.
+By using this module, you can view values of a Mat type variables(OpenCV) in real-time, similar to the famous visual studio plugin tool "ImageWatch".
+This module does not need to enter into any breakpoint at debug mode, and images can be viewed directly in real-time when the program is running.

 Currently, this module only supports c++.
 In the future, this module possibly will support pyhton.